Here's a little information about me and this site:

 was at school.
 At that time all you had were the discrete 74 series TTL and

 At college I took A level

-electronic engineering where I achieved a 2.1 with honours (Bachelor
+electronic engineering where I achieved a BSc 2.1 with honours (Bachelor

 Then onto many different projects including military stuff using an 196KC embedded microcontroller programmed in C. After this using Altera 10k series and VHDL for a mobile telephone tester system.

 Of course this is a small summary!
 There was a recession in the middle where I had time to build an 8051 assembler and lots more.